Intervention: How You Can Help

 - Research: The initial group forms a team that will actually perform the intervention.
 The group members will need to research appropriate treatment programs and can even make initial arrangements to get the person enrolled.
 It is a good idea to have at least three different treatment programs as options for the person.

-- Deciding what to say: Team members should decide exactly what they will say to the person, and the group should approve each person’s speech.
+- Deciding what to say: Team members should decide exactly what they will say to the person during this conversation, and the group should approve each person’s speech.
 It is a good idea for each member to actually write a short letter to the subject.
 Only facts about the person’s behavior and how it affects each individual should be presented.
 Specific incidents should be described, and there should be no blame placed or accusations made.
 The subject of the intervention cannot argue with facts or with how each team member feels about the person’s behavior.
 This reduces resistance.

 - Identifying consequences: It is useful to identify specific consequences that will take place if the person does not get treatment.
 For example, asking the person to move out of the home, withdrawing from contact with the person, taking away contact with children, taking away financial incentives, etc., are common consequences.